raul23/pyebooktools/examples.rst

    :align: left
    :alt: Example: content of ``folder_with_books``

-Note that two ebook files don't have metadata files associated with them.

 |

 We want to split these ebook files into folders containing two files each and